 Every Day is for the Thief (a novella) is about a young man living in New York City who goes to Lagos for a short and bewildering visit.
 It was my first book, published by Cassava Republic Press in 2007 in Nigeria.
 A revised version was published in the US (Random House) and the UK (Faber & Faber) in 2014, and was a New York Times Editors’ Pick, named a book of the year in the New York Times, the Telegraph, the Globe and Mail, and NPR, among others, and shortlisted for the PEN/Open Book Award.

-I’m at work on my third book, Radio Lagos, a non-fictional narrative of contemporary Lagos.
-I have also contributed chapters and introductions to a number of books.
+I’m also at work on Radio Lagos, a non-fictional narrative of contemporary Lagos.